Jyotishman89/Smart-Student-Dashboard/README.md

 ---

+*Note: This project was built for personal use and learning purposes.
+It’s not optimized for large-scale data or advanced security.*

+---

 ##  Features
-✅ Secure login with Roll No. and password
+● Secure login with Roll No. and password
-✅ Dynamic animated charts (bar, pie, line)
+● Dynamic animated charts (bar, pie, line)
-✅ Attendance predictor (skip vs attend advice)
+● Attendance predictor (skip vs attend advice)
-✅ SGPA & CGPA calculation (with credit weighting)
+● SGPA & CGPA calculation (with credit weighting)
-✅ Save and restore snapshots across semesters
+● Save and restore snapshots across semesters
-✅ Dark theme, glassmorphism UI
+● Dark theme, glassmorphism UI

 ---